League:

 For several matches, the team wore old Umbro navy socks.

-For the away match at Port Vale, the 1988 ‘Wang’ Umbro shirts were worn.
-The reason for these shirts making an unexpected reappearance mid-season is puzzling.
+For the away match at Port Vale, Oxford unexpectedly wore their old 1988 'Wang' Umbro shirts.
+The reason for this odd reappearance remains a mystery.

 Plymouth